-Many of us travel on a regular basis and have been very lucky thus far.
+Many of us travel regularly and have been very lucky thus far.
 However, all it takes is one accident or issue to make you wish you bought insurance.

-The first time you end up needing to use a travel insurance policy, you’ll thank your lucky stars that you got into the habit of buying it, even if you bought it and never used it dozens of times before.
+The first time you need to use a travel insurance policy, you’ll thank your lucky stars that you got into the habit of buying it, even if you have never used it dozens of times before.

-One of the best companies that offer travel insurance to travelers is AIG Travel Guard.
-AIG Travel Guard is affordable and covers most problems and issues that you’re likely to encounter during your travels.
+AIG Travel Guard is one of the best companies that offer travel insurance since they are affordable and cover most problems and issues you’ll likely encounter during your travels.

-Read on to learn more about it; once you see all the benefits of buying AIG travel insurance, you’ll likely never want to travel without it again.
+Read on to learn more; once you see all the benefits of buying AIG travel insurance, you’ll likely never want to travel without it again.

 - What is AIG Travel Guard?

 - What’s Included in AIG Travel Guard Policies?

 - Travel Guard Preferred Plan

 - Optional Add-Ons for AIG Travel Guard Preferred and Deluxe Plans